argonne-lcf/balsam/docs/userguide/submit.rst

 ----------------------------
 You can always use the local scheduler's utilities to monitor (e.g.
 :bash:`qstat`) and kill (e.g. :bash:`qdel`) Balsam jobs.
 Running launchers
-will intercept `SIGTERM` signals sent by the scheduler when a job is killed or timed out.
+will intercept `SIGINT` or `SIGTERM` signals sent by the scheduler when a job is killed or timed out.
 In turn, they gracefully stop running your workflow and mark timed-out tasks accordingly.

+Note: for Slurm, use :bash:`scancel --batch --signal=TERM job_id` (or :bash:`INT`)
+to kill a running Balsam launcher and allow it to gracefully exit.
+Unlike the Cobalt scheduler, Slurm signals the child processes of the batch shell process by default when canceling jobs, including the job steps invoked by `srun`.
+The :bash:`--batch` option prevents this behavior, and the :bash:`--signal` option overrides the default sending of :bash:`SIGKILL` to the batch step.

 If you want to kill a **particular task** while it's running inside a launcher, you can use the :bash:`balsam kill <jobid>` command (see